ereneren55/SparkCoreIOS/README.md

 Spark Core iOS Library
 =====================
 This project will create a very simple Objective-C library that can be used to communicate with the Spark Core API service.
 Currently the library is working but I would like to add more bells and whistles as well as more error checking.

 Update 1  -  Rewrote the library today to make it easier to use for applications that need multiple requests.

+I will be writing a post in my blog over the next two days detailing how this library works.
+I will post a link here when it is complete.

 ---------------
 ## Spark Transactions